 CLIFTON PARK - Michael "Mickey" Albright, 74, took the red-eye home Saturday afternoon, Dec 14th at Albany Medical Center, surrounded by his loving family, after an extended illness.

-To send flowers in memory of Michael "Mickey" Albright, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Michael "Mickey" Albright, please visit our Heartfelt Sympathies Store.

 Mickey was born in Troy, New York on Nov 8, 1945, to the late Dr. Fred and Katherine (Abare) Albright.
 He graduated from Troy High School in 1964.
 He went on to attend the University of Miami where he earned a Bachelors degree in Communications and was a proud member of Alpha Tau Omega fraternity.
 He later earned a Masters degree in Computer Science from Union College in 1984, where he then taught Electrical Engineering and Computer Science as an Adjunct Professor.